DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL-intro.rst

       RESERVE(4)
       THROW(2)
       REV(20)
-      AFTER(13)
+      AFTER(73)
       FREE(3)
-      AT(14)
+      AT(74)
       FOLLOW(41)

    SEQUENCE(41)
       RESERVE(1)
       CLOSE(1)
       REV(20)
-      AT(1)
+      AT(41)
       STOP
       FREE(4)
       FOLLOW(12) // follows Route 12 again… forever

 Does that look long?
 Worried about memory on your Arduino….
-Well the script above takes about 100 BYTES of program memory and no dynamic.
+Well the script above takes about 100 BYTES of program memory and no dynamic SRAM!

 If you follow this carefully, it allows for up to 3 trains at a time because one of them will always have somewhere to go.
-Notice that there is common theme to this…
+Notice that there is a common theme to this…

 -  RESERVE where you want to go, if you are moving and the reserve fails, your loco will STOP and the reserve waits for the block to become available. (these waits and the manual WAITS do not block the Arduino process… DCC and the other locos continue to follow their routes)

 -  Set the points to enter the reserved area.. do that ASAP as you may be still moving towards them.